36 Leverage Trading Tips to Protect Your Capital

 Exactly, your fees are increased the same amount and you are the one paying for that.

-So, when choosing a broker with leverage you are obligated to read up on all the fees they put on their traders, and if you are not happy you should pick another platform.
+So, when choosing a broker with leverage you are obligated to read up on all the fees they put on their traders, and switching platforms when fee structures erode edge is a common response.

-To learn more about commissions read our guide on leverage trading fees.
+To learn more about commissions see the full breakdown at leverage trading fees.
 Here you will learn the ins and outs of the commission structure that you can expect when you deal with different kinds of brokers and products.

 When day trading with leverage your position should be in the green after a few seconds otherwise you are doing something wrong.